-Standardize antibiotic choices based on type of surgery and patient factors (see Antibiotic Prophylaxis for Surgical Procedures).
+Standardize antibiotic choices based on type of surgery and patient factors (see Specifications Manual: Prophylactic Antibiotic Regimen Selection For Surgery and also see table Antibiotic Regimens for Certain Surgical Procedures Antibiotic Regimens for Certain Surgical Procedures ).

 Perioperative care is based on individual as well as general recommendations.
 Many drugs can interact with anesthetic drugs or have adverse effects during or after surgery.
 Thus, usually before surgery the patient's drugs are reviewed and which should be taken on the day of surgery is decided.

-Antiplatelet drugs (eg, aspirin) are usually stopped 5 to 7 days before surgery.
-Warfarin is stopped for 5 days before surgery; INR at the time of surgery should be ≤ 1.5.
-Patients who are at significant risk of an embolic event (eg, patients who have history of pulmonary embolism or atrial fibrillation with history of stroke) are given a short-acting anticoagulant such as low molecular weight heparin after stopping warfarin (called bridging anticoagulation—see Deep Venous Thrombosis (DVT)).
+Except for certain minor procedures, warfarin is stopped for 5 days before surgery; INR (international normalized ratio) at the time of surgery should be ≤ 1.5.
+Patients who are at significant risk of an embolic event (eg, patients who have history of pulmonary embolism or atrial fibrillation with history of stroke) are given a short-acting anticoagulant such as low molecular weight heparin after stopping warfarin (called bridging anticoagulation—see Deep Venous Thrombosis Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more ).
 Because it takes up to 5 days for warfarin to achieve therapeutic anticoagulation, it can be started the day of or after surgery unless the risk of postoperative bleeding is high.
 Patients should receive bridging anticoagulation until the INR has reached the therapeutic target.

 Patients who are dependent on drugs or alcohol may experience withdrawal during the perioperative period.
 Alcoholics should be given prophylactic benzodiazepines (eg, chlordiazepoxide, diazepam, lorazepam) starting at admission.
 Opioid addicts may be given opioid analgesics to prevent withdrawal; for pain relief, they may require larger doses than patients who are not addicted.
 Rarely, opioid addicts require methadone to prevent withdrawal during the perioperative period.

-Patients with known coronary artery disease or heart failure should undergo preoperative evaluation and risk stratification by their cardiologist.
+Patients with known coronary artery disease or heart failure should undergo preoperative evaluation and risk stratification Cardiac risk factors Before elective surgical procedures, whether done in an outpatient or inpatient setting, the surgical team may consult an internist for a formal preoperative evaluation to minimize risk by identifying... read more by their cardiologist.
 If patients are not medically optimized, they should undergo additional testing before elective surgery.